musx-admin/musx/INSTALL.md

 0. The musx package requires Python 3.9 or higher.
 You can download the most recent releases of Python from https://www.python.org/downloads/.
 Once downloaded, double-click the installation package to install Python on your computer.

-1. Open your computer's terminal application, create a directory dedicated to working with musx, then cd into your new workspace (note: the $ represents your terminal's prompt, do not type $ as part of your command!):
+1. Open your computer's terminal application, create a directory dedicated to working with musx, then cd into your new workspace.
+(Note: the `$` represents your terminal's prompt, do not include it as part of your command!):

   ```
   $ mkdir ~/projects/mymusx